Colossus (character): Breakworld and beyond

 During an attack on the institute, Colossus engages Sebastian Shaw, although "Shaw" turned out to be an illusory attack by Cassandra Nova.
-It was revealed that Colossus is the mutant destined to destroy Breakworld according to the Breakworld's precogs.
-However, on a mission to the Breakworld, the X-Men discover that this was not an actual prophecy but an elaborate scheme created by Aghanne, the insane leader of a Breakworld reform cult, intended to bring about that world's destruction.
+It was revealed that Colossus is the mutant destined to destroy Breakworld according to Breakworld's precogs.
+However, on a mission to Breakworld, the X-Men discover that this was not an actual prophecy but an elaborate scheme created by Aghanne, the insane leader of a Breakworld reform cult, intended to bring about that world's destruction.
 Colossus is chosen for the prophecy as his unique organic steel form would allow him to destroy the planet's power source, initiating a chain reaction that would destroy the entire world.
-Realizing this, Colossus refuses to kill the planet although he does threaten to seize power and rule it if the Breakworld destroys the Earth as planned.
+Realizing this, Colossus refuses to kill the planet although he does threaten to seize power and rule it if Breakworld destroys the Earth as planned.

-During the "World War Hulk" storyline, Colossus is one of the X-Men members that tries to defend Professor X against the Hulk, who has come looking for Charles as he is one of the members of the secret Illuminati that exiled him from Earth.
+During the "World War Hulk" storyline, Colossus is one of the X-Men members who try to defend Professor X against the Hulk, who has come looking for Charles as he is one of the members of the secret Illuminati that exiled him from Earth.
 During their battle, the Hulk reflects on Colossus' bravery, mentioning that Colossus might have made a "decent opponent" to the Hulk's previous incarnations.
 Locked in a test of strength, Hulk demonstrates his superior power by bending Colossus's arms backwards at the forearms, breaking them.
 Beast later uses a laser in the lab to heat his arms up near their melting point, while Strong Guy bends them back into place; his arms needed to be re-set in their metal form before he transformed back to his human form to avoid serious injury to them.

 Colossus returns to Russia with Wolverine and Nightcrawler along for the ride.
 The trio are captured by the Russian government, who wish to find out why all their mutant agents succumbed to M-Day, and Colossus did not.
 This led to a battle against the Russians and Omega Red, who was being examined by their captors.
 After defeating Omega Red, the heroes receive a call from Cyclops informing them of their new home in San Francisco.
 They soon arrive back in the States, where they aid in rebuilding the X-Men.

 Colossus was briefly a member of the Fifty State Initiative team called The Last Defenders alongside Nighthawk, She-Hulk, and Blazing Skull.

 Joining the rest of the X-Men, Colossus relocates to San Francisco.
 Still mourning Kitty, the other X-Men try to cheer him up using various different methods from picking fights with him to throwing a party.
 In the end he tells them to leave him be, he just needs time.
-Later while walking through Golden Gate Park, he come across a little girl who needs help rescuing her Kitty from a tree to which he replies that nothing would make him happier.
+Later while walking through Golden Gate Park, he come across a little girl who needs help rescuing her cat from a tree to which he replies that nothing would make him happier.